St Marychurch

-St Marychurch in Torquay, Devon, England, is one of the oldest settlements in South Devon.
+St Marychurch is an area of Torquay, in the Torbay district, in the ceremonial county of Devon, England.
+It is one of the oldest settlements in South Devon.
 Its name derives from the church of St Mary, which was founded in Anglo-Saxon times.
 The ward population taken at the 2011 census was 11,262.

 History and topography

 The parish of St Marychurch, which dates back to the Saxon period, was called Sce Maria circean when the Domesday Book was written and then became Seintmariachurche in 1242.

 Notable former residents include 19th century zoologist and creationist Philip Henry Gosse, who lived at Sandhurst on Torquay Road (now called St Marychurch Road).
 The former town stretches from Plainmoor to Maidencombe and is known for its scenery, shopping precinct and neighbouring churches.
 These churches include: